feltus/identifying_differentially_expressed_genes/README.md

 * Set your working directory to the one you created using the *session* drop-down menu.

 **Step B. Install R packages***

-Execute the R commands in the R console.
+* Execute these R commands in the R console.

 ```R
 # Install and load required packages